pivotal/docs-tap/tap-gui/plugins/dora.hbs.md

 # DORA metrics in Tanzu Developer Portal

-This topic tells you about how you can view DevOps Research and Assessment (DORA) metrics in Tanzu Developer Portal.
+This topic tells you about viewing DevOps Research and Assessment (DORA) metrics in Tanzu Developer Portal.

 ## <a id="overview"></a> Overview

-DORA is a research program that seeks to understand the capabilities that drive software delivery and operations performance.
-For more information, see the [DORA website](https://dora.dev/).
+DORA is a research program for studying the capabilities that drive software delivery and operations performance.
 DORA helps teams apply these capabilities to improve organizational performance.
+For more information about DORA, see the [DORA website](https://dora.dev/).

 DORA metrics are a set of key performance indicators (KPIs) that DORA has developed to measure the effectiveness of an organization's DevOps practices.
 These metrics help organizations to assess their software development and delivery processes and identify areas for improvement.

 Collecting DORA metrics can be challenging because it involves: